Higher categories of push-pull spans, II: Matrix factorizations: Constructing the functor

 The results of the previous three subsections imply the following result: \begin{thm} There is a symmetric monoidal functor

 from the $2$-category of matrix factorizations to the homotopy $2$-category of $\sCRW$ whose values on $k$-morphisms are given by

 \end{thm}

-\begin{proof} The equivalences described in \Cref{sec:e-0}, \Cref{prp:functoriality-1cells}, and \Cref{prp:functoriality-2cells} are all the structure isomorphisms required for the assignment $\fe$ in the claim to be a symmetric monoidal functor of $2$-categories.
-Since they reduce to structure isomorphisms for the pullback of stacks and the tensor product of modules, which are appropriately unital and associative, they satisfy all the necessary unit and associativity identities in $\sCRW$ as well, concluding the proof. \end{proof}
+\begin{proof} The equivalences described in \Cref{sec:e-0}, \Cref{prp:functoriality-1cells}, and \Cref{prp:functoriality-2cells} are all the structure isomorphisms required for the assignment $\fe$ in the claim to be a functor of symmetric monoidal $2$-categories.
+Since these equivalences reduce to the structure equivalences for the pullback of stacks and the tensor product of modules, which are appropriately unital and associative, they satisfy all the necessary unit, associativity, and coherence identities in $\bh_2 \sCRW$ as well. \end{proof}